|Image via: http://www.godsandidols.com/home/|

 Because buckle up kiddos.
 Much of the best literature in the English language is speculative.

 The term “speculative fiction” was coined by Robert Heinlein.
 At the time he intended it as an exact synonym for science fiction, and didn’t even intend it to include fantasy.
-But like most coined phrases and the butthurt old white folks who coin them, the word got away from his prescriptive ass.
+But like most coined phrases and the cranky old white folks who coin them, the word got away from his prescriptive ass, moved out, carved out a life of its own, and did things its parents wouldn't approve of while singing Billy Joel's "My Life."

 It grew and changed despite what he wanted.
-People can be so pesky about ignoring curmudgeons who claim fiat over sematics.
-While there are still some Heinlein purists and some contention about precise meaning these days (Uberdude shakes his head and clucks when I point out the full list on Wikipedia's Speculative Fiction entry), speculative fiction describes a number of sub-genres mentioned earlier [science fiction, fantasy, horror, supernatural fiction, hero (or superhero) fiction, utopian and dystopian fiction, apocalyptic and post-apocalyptic fiction, alternate history, and possibly even more] and tends to encompass any kind of fiction where there is something "out of the ordinary" or "unrealistic" happening—something that couldn’t really happen, didn’t happen, or hasn’t happened yet.
+People can be so pesky about ignoring curmudgeons who claim fiat over semantics.
+While there are still some Heinlein purists and some contention about precise meaning these days, speculative fiction describes a number of sub-genres mentioned earlier [science fiction, fantasy, horror, supernatural fiction, hero (or superhero) fiction, utopian and dystopian fiction, apocalyptic and post-apocalyptic fiction, alternate history, and possibly even more] and tends to encompass any kind of fiction where there is something "out of the ordinary" or "unrealistic" happening—something that couldn’t really happen, didn’t happen, or hasn’t happened yet.

 In a sense, any time an author is saying “what if” in an impossible way it falls under the auspices of speculation, and speculative fiction.
 We will ignore the GLARING irony that this is essentially what any fiction does and that only NON-fiction is not in some way speculative.
 (I mean do people think Victorian Realism with it's alls-well-that-ends-well denouements and bad people--always disfigured physically--getting their comeuppance is even a little realistic?)
 Any fantastic element, be it technology yet to be invented, magic, or creatures that never were fall under the umbrella of speculative fiction in modern parlance.